-- Ensure that youths under the age of 25 obtain a post-compulsory secondary education certificate through vocation training studies. - Improve the employability of youths thanks to the high capacity the system has for putting theory into practice. - Form close relationships between education centres and Gestamp work centres, establishing greater connection and communication in the youth and/or worker training process
+- Ensure that youths under the age of 25 obtain a post-compulsory secondary education certificate through vocation training studies. - Improve the employability of youths thanks to the high capacity the system has for putting theory into practice. - Form close relationships between education centres and Gestamp work centres, establishing greater connection and communication in the youth and/or worker training process.

-In general, apprentices who work at a Gestamp centre are accompanied during normal working hours by a tutor, they have a contract, are registered with the Social Security and earn a small wage.
-In 2018, Gestamp took on 731 apprentices and internships, up 12.6% on 2017.
+In general, apprentices who work at a Gestamp centre are accompanied by a tutor, perform normal working days, have a contract, are registered with the Social Security and earn a small wage.
+During 2019, Gestamp hosted 553 trainees and interns.